Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/README.md

 # Machine Learning
 #### Libraries: Numpy, Matplotlib and Sklearn
-#### Description : Projects shown below were done to better understand machine learning and deep learning models and investigate the application of these models to solve real-life problems.
+#### Projects shown below were done to better understand machine learning or deep learning models and investigate the application of these models to solve real-life problems.
 | Model Name | Description |
 |---|---|
 | [Linear Regression](https://github.com/Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/tree/main/Machine%20Learning/Linear-Regression) | Regression is a statistical method that attempts to determine the strength and character of the relationship between one dependent variable (usually denoted by Y or 'label' in machine learning) and a series of other variables (known as independent variables).
 Linear regression attempts to find the line (or a more complex linear combination) that most closely fits the data according to a specific mathematical criterion.
 In layman terms, it tries to find the line of best fit in a 2D data.